This post contains affiliate links

 15 mxn / 1 usd per person (free on Sundays)

-We saw a giant soaring owl made from jicara fruit, stunning photographs, paper jewelry, and the eclectic art of Francisco Toledo (like the one pictured above) who made cloth kites, paintings, sculptures and many other prominent, bold, unforgettable pieces.
+We saw a giant soaring owl made from jicara fruit, immersive photographs, paper jewelry, and the eclectic art of Francisco Toledo (like the one pictured above) who made cloth kites, paintings, sculptures and many other prominent, bold, unforgettable pieces.

 The museum as a whole takes about an hour to go through and has information in both Spanish and English.